circle

 Tool Best For Key Strength Starting Price G2 Rating

-LinkedIn Sales Navigator Account Research Real-time social signals & buying committee mapping $64/month (paid plans) 4.3/5
+LinkedIn Sales Navigator Account Research Real time social signals and buying committee mapping $64/month (paid plans) 4.3/5

-Userled Content Personalization 1:1 microsites & ads without dev resources $2K/month (paid plans) 4.8/5
+Userled Content Personalization 1:1 microsites and ads without dev resources $2K/month (paid plans) 4.8/5

 Cargo GTM Orchestration Modern revenue workflows on your data stack ~$3K/month (paid plans) 4.5/5